maramraddaoui/DQN_DDQN_for_OpenAI_Gym/README.md

 # MountainCar-v0
+This project contains the code to train an agent to solve the OpenAI Gym Mountain Car environment with DQN and DDQN.
+Here are the installation steps needed to run this project.
 ## Required installation
 1. Install anaconda
 2. Python is a requirement (Python 3.3 or greater, or Python 2.7)